Cardiff: Climate

 Cardiff, in the north temperate zone, has a maritime climate (Köppen: Cfb) marked by mild weather that is often cloudy, wet and windy.
+Cardiff is one of the warmest and wettest cities in the UK, with an average annual temperature and rainfall of approximately 11°C and 1200mm respectively.
 Summers tend to be warm and sunny, with average maxima between 19 and 22 °C. Winters are fairly wet, but excessive rainfall as well as frost are rare.
-Spring and autumn feel similar and the temperatures tend to stay above – also the average annual daytime temperature.
+Spring and autumn feel similar, with mild temperatures averaging around 15°C as daytime maxima.
 Rain is unpredictable at any time of year, although showers tend to be shorter in summer.

 The northern part of the county, being higher and inland, tends to be cooler and wetter than the city centre.